 When a person follows his Dharma well, it is Svadharma (स्वधर्मा)

 What does Artha Mean?

-When action is carried out in line with what is appropriate, as per Dharma it leads to generation of wealth or prosperity, also economic development.
+When we carry out actions in line with what is appropriate, as per Dharma it leads to the generation of wealth.

 When is Moksha attained?

 Although he attains Kaivalya, self-realization, he still feels incomplete because he does not feel the closeness of the relationship.

 He is desirous to share the higher moods with the Supreme Self, Bhagawan.